petedanielsmith/social-media-effect-on-mental-health/README.md

 1. `Introduction Page`: High-level overview of the dataset and project goals.

 2. `Data Visualisation`: Users can explore distributions and relationships between variables and mental health outcomes.
 The aim is to allow users, with no coding experince, to be able to create the graphs they require and configure them as needed.
-Options to both filter the data, and add statistical information to charts (such as adding mean, median, quartiles and standard deviation lines) are within the uers control.
+Options to both filter the data and add statistical information to charts (such as adding mean, median, quartiles and standard deviation lines) are within the uers control.

 3. `Statistical Testing`: Sections where hypothesis tests results are displayed with context and interpretation.